ibm-cloud-docs/key-protect/create-standard-keys.md

     </table>

     To protect the confidentiality of your personal data, avoid entering personally identifiable information (PII), such as your name or location, when you add keys to the service.
 For more examples of PII, see section 2.2 of the [NIST Special Publication 800-122 ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-122.pdf){: new_window}.
-    {: tip}
+    {: important}

-    A successful `POST /v2/keys` response returns the ID value for your key, along with other metadata.
+    A successful `POST api/v2/keys` response returns the ID value for your key, along with other metadata.
 The ID is a unique identifier that is assigned to your key and is used for subsequent calls to the {{site.data.keyword.keymanagementserviceshort}} API.

 3. Optional: Verify that the key was created by running the following call to get the keys in your {{site.data.keyword.keymanagementserviceshort}} service instance.